What did COVID-19 change in UK law education?

 How did online delivery reshape law teaching?

-The rapid move to online platforms required law programmes to protect interactive elements such as mooting, debates and seminars.
-Staff redesigned modules and assessment to keep advocacy, analysis and discussion central.
-Student feedback shows mixed experiences of engagement but consistently welcomes visible structure, predictable timetabling and clear communication.
-Using discussion boards, live Q&A and real-time feedback tools helped sustain participation and reduced uncertainty as course teams iterated delivery.
+The rapid move to online platforms required law programmes to protect interactive elements such as mooting, debates, and seminars.
+Staff redesigned modules and assessment to keep advocacy, analysis, and discussion central.
+Student feedback is mixed on engagement, but consistently values visible structure, predictable timetabling, and clear communication, themes also highlighted in blended learning best practices from the perspective of students.
+Discussion boards, live Q&A, and real-time feedback tools helped sustain participation and reduced uncertainty as course teams refined delivery.

 What happened to practical components when campuses closed?

-Clinics, moots and client interviewing paused or shifted to remote simulation.
-Placements feature less in law than in many disciplines, but the loss of in-person interactions still constrained skill development.
-Faculties piloted virtual hearings, negotiated remote advisory work with partners and re-mapped practical outcomes into assessment briefs.
-Students valued continuity but noted that online simulations only partially replicate the dynamics of practice, reinforcing the need for explicit criteria, exemplars and calibrated marking to evidence skills gained.
+Clinics, moots, and client interviewing paused or shifted to remote simulation.
+Placements feature less in law than in many disciplines, but the loss of in-person interaction still constrained skill development.
+Faculties piloted virtual hearings, negotiated remote advisory work with partners, and remapped practical outcomes into assessment briefs.
+Students valued continuity but noted that online simulations only partially replicate the dynamics of practice.
+That reinforced the need for explicit criteria, exemplars, and calibrated marking to evidence the skills students gained.

 How did access to legal resources change?

-Restricted access to law libraries created immediate pressure on digital provision.
-Providers expanded database licences, strengthened remote authentication and offered short, targeted training so students could navigate resources efficiently.
-Where libraries and learning technology teams communicated updates through a single source of truth and offered responsive support, students reported smoother study rhythms and fewer barriers to completing research-heavy tasks.
+Restricted access to law libraries created immediate pressure to expand digital provision.
+Providers expanded database licences, strengthened remote authentication, and offered short, targeted training so students could navigate resources efficiently.
+When libraries and learning technology teams communicated updates through a single source of truth and offered responsive support, students reported smoother study routines and fewer barriers to completing research-heavy tasks.

 How did the shift affect student wellbeing?

-Isolation, uncertainty and the cognitive load of studying remotely increased stress and anxiety.
-Younger and full-time cohorts tended to express more critical views of pandemic arrangements, so targeted outreach, predictable contact and proactive tutor check-ins mattered.
-Online counselling, wellbeing workshops and mental health first aid for staff helped, but students asked for consistent signposting and response expectations so support felt timely rather than ad hoc.
+Isolation, uncertainty, and the cognitive load of studying remotely increased stress and anxiety.
+Younger and full-time cohorts tended to be more critical of pandemic-era arrangements, so targeted outreach, predictable contact, and proactive tutor check-ins mattered.
+Online counselling, wellbeing workshops, and mental health first aid for staff helped.
+Students also asked for consistent signposting and clear expectations on response times, so support felt timely rather than ad hoc (see whether universities are meeting law students’ support needs).

 How did COVID-19 shape career planning for law students?

 Cancelled networking and reduced in-person opportunities disrupted routes into practice.
-Virtual internships and online employer events maintained some connectivity, though students missed informal learning from chambers and firm settings.
-Interest grew in areas aligned to regulatory and societal shifts, including digital privacy, cybersecurity and health law.
-Embedding structured, work-integrated rhythms within modules and clinics can replicate some of the benefits students associate with in-person exposure.
+Virtual internships and online employer events maintained some connection, though students missed informal learning from chambers and firm settings.
+Interest grew in areas aligned to regulatory and societal shifts, including digital privacy, cybersecurity, and health law.
+Embedding structured work-integrated learning within modules and clinics can replicate some of the benefits students associate with in-person exposure.

 What worked and should remain in law programmes?

-Virtual moot courts, hybrid seminars and recorded resources improved flexibility and made participation more inclusive.
+Virtual moot courts, hybrid seminars, and recorded resources often improved flexibility and made participation more inclusive.
 Students reported better legal research habits as they relied on broader digital sources.
-Teaching staff remained a consistent strength when they made structure explicit, framed sessions with clear outcomes and maintained reliable turnaround and dialogue on feedback.
+Teaching staff remained a consistent strength when they made structure explicit, framed sessions with clear outcomes, and maintained reliable turnaround times and dialogue on feedback.

 What strategies should law schools use next time?

-• Prioritise assessment clarity: publish annotated exemplars, checklist-style rubrics and mapped criteria, and calibrate markers; commit to a realistic feedback service level and track it.
+• Prioritise assessment clarity: publish annotated exemplars, checklist-style rubrics and mapped criteria, and calibrate markers; commit to a realistic feedback service level and track it (see law student perspectives on marking criteria and assessment practices).

-• Lift practice from stronger-performing practice-heavy disciplines by protecting continuity of learning and assessment clarity, then adapt for law’s clinic and advocacy needs.
+• Learn from stronger-performing practice-heavy disciplines, protect continuity of learning and assessment clarity, then adapt for law’s clinic and advocacy needs.

 Where does this leave law education after COVID-19?